T-the-G/warband/README.md

 The first time the container is run, it will populate `path/to/warband` with the server files.

-Since the container should be running as root user, it can be useful to change the file ownerships, for easier editing.
+Since the container should be running as the root user, it can be useful to change the file ownerships, for easier editing.

     sudo chown -R 1000:1000 path/to/warband